How to approach a mix like a professional mix engineer

 What do the professionals do?
 What I do, to get a mix underway and working fast!

-1. Check file types are ok and sample rate ready for session import.
+1. Check file types are correct.
+Is the sample rate for session import correct?
 Work out the tempo for correct editing for cutting and pasting audio.
-Correct tempo is also needed for reverb and delay times.
+Correct tempo is also needed for calculating reverb and delay times.

 2. Colour code tracks.
 Pick colours for certain types of tracks and stick with the format you choose.
 This helps a lot visually, picking out different tracks at ease.